NY prosecutors examining cash bonuses at Trump Organization, sources say - KESQ

 The interest in cash payments, which has not been previously reported, is part of investigators’ look at whether executives and the company failed to pay appropriate taxes on benefits, including school tuition, cars and rent-free apartments, the people said.

-It’s not clear who received the bonuses or how much they totaled.
+It’s not clear who received the bonuses, which were likely paid by check or wire, or how much they totaled.

 The Manhattan district attorney’s office and the New York attorney general’s office have been investigating the Trump Organization and its employees for potential tax-related frauds, and charges could come as soon as this week, CNN has reported.

-Note: This story has been updated to reflect that the payments were likely paid by check or wire.